CB-Productions/PerforceGuideUE4/index.md

 Open the file "ApplicationSettings.xml".

 The XML file will have an entry named "RecentConnections".
-Either delete the entry that is causing the issue or simply delete all entries:
+Either delete the entry that is causing the issue or simply delete all entries.
+Also delete the entries "LastConnection" and "LastRemoteConnection".

 ```
 <StringList varName="RecentConnections">